 All BACJ students must complete a 3-credit hour Internship (CRJU 4939).
 You should begin planning for your internship your junior year.
 You must complete CRJU 1001 (or CRJU 1000) and CRJU 2041 in order to be eligible.
 Students must follow the policies and procedures for the Internship course set by the Experiential Learning Center and the School of Public Affairs.

-The last day to drop a spring course is April 9.
+The last day to drop a fall course is October 28!
 Any drops after that date will require the completion of a Late Drop Petition.

 BACJ Course Schedules

-Reminder: The 7 required courses for the major are offered in the classroom every fall and spring semester.
+Reminder: The 7 required courses for the major are offered every fall and spring semester.
 Online availability will vary and summer schedules are limited.
 The Internship course is available every semester, including Summer.